 Nine out of ten children born with CF are born into families with no known family history of the condition.
 To have a child with CF, both parents must be a carrier of the gene change that causes CF.

-CF carrier screening services are available in Australia to help you find out whether you or your partner carry the CF gene change.
+CF carrier screening services are available to help you and your partner find out whether you are among the one million Australians who carry the CF gene change.

 If both parents are carriers of the CF gene change, then with each pregnancy there is a 25% risk of that child having CF. Being a CF carrier does not mean you have CF and carriers usually display no symptoms of CF.